Books4Languages/pressbooks-book-theme/README.md

 - ![PHP](https://img.shields.io/badge/PHP-5.6.X-blue.svg)

 - [![Pressbooks](https://img.shields.io/badge/Pressbooks-V%203.9.9-red.svg)](https://github.com/pressbooks/pressbooks/releases/tag/3.9.9)

+- This theme needs the pressbooks-metadata-related-content plugin activated to show the fields in frontend.

 ## Disclaimers
 The modificated Pressbooks theme is supplied "as is" and all use is at your own risk.